pgaudit/set_user/README.md

 will be logged providing an audit trail, which could also be used to trigger alerts.

-This extension supports PostgreSQL versions 9.4 and higher.
+This extension supports PostgreSQL versions 12 and higher.
+Prior versions of PostgreSQL are supported by prior versions of set_user.

 ##  Post-Execution Hooks